msamgan/vscode-larapint/README.md

 Below are the all available commands.

+### Laravel Pint: Publish default pint.json

+This will **create a default pint.json** configuration in the root of your project.
+Although, the formatter will work fine without it, it gives you more control over the formatting behavior.

 ### Laravel Pint: Format project

 This will **format the entire project** with the set configurations you provided.